chaetries/mmTissueFilter/README.md

-# mmTissueFilter - Mueller Matrix Tissue Segmentation
+# mmTissueFilter - M11 Tissue Segmentation

 mmTissueFilter is a tissue-mask annotation, training, evaluation, and inference project for Mueller Matrix microscopy images.
 It supports manual mask creation,